anyaevostinar/anyaevostinar.github.io/classes/257-s25/prep-data.md

 * Identify a few datasets that you find interesting
 * Cite the source of a dataset that you find
 * Explain what the team contract will need to contain
+* Identify some expectations you would like to have of your teammates

 ## Advanced Learning Objectives
 After class, you should be able to: